hershel/hershel/docs/decorator.md

 # Decorator

-If you need to add functionality to the Hershel instance, the `decorate` API is what you need.
+If you need to add somes features to the Hershel instance, the `decorate` API is what you need.

 The API allows you to add new properties to the Hershel instance.
-A value is not restricted to a function and could also be an object or a string, for example.
+A value is not restricted to a function and can also be an object or a string, for example.

 ### Usage